roshanprabhakar/WebRTC-Framework/README.md

 ## Streaming Full Frames

 - Streams uncompressed video data through an RTCDataChannel
-- Each frame is sent as an array of bytes where each byte represents the r, g, b, a value some pixel in the frame, for all pixels in the frame
+- Each frame is sent as an array of bytes where each byte represents the r, g, b, a value of some pixel in the corresponding frame, for all pixels present in the frame
 - An api for splitting these frames and merging them has been implemented and deployed as frames in their uncompressed forms are too large to send in a single transmission

 ## Streaming Blue Ratio